D4wnstar/aetherwisp/Electromagnetism/Classical electrodynamics/Hall effect.md

 Due to the [[Lorentz force]], the current will be deflected by the magnetic field as it travels through the object.
 This will cause a centrifugal force applied onto the charges, which makes the charges get pushed from (in this case) the bottom to the top[^1].
 This makes the current no longer uniform and makes the current towards the top (slightly) more intense than the one towards the bottom.
 But since there is now a difference in charges, an [[electric potential]] $V_{H}$ is produced between the plate, which in turn creates an [[electric field]]
 $$E=\frac{V_{H}}{e}$$
-where $e$ is the [[Carica elementare|electron charge]] (or more generally the charge of whatever charge carrier is being considered).
+where $e$ is the [[Elementary charge|electron charge]] (or more generally the charge of whatever charge carrier is being considered).
 The Lorentz force here is
 $$\mathbf{F}=e\mathbf{E}+e(\mathbf{v}_{y}\times \mathbf{B}_{z})$$
 The total force needs to be zero (???)
 $$F=0\quad\Rightarrow \quad\frac{eV_{H}}{e}=ev_{y}B_{z}$$